 At Atherton High School, we are committed to safeguarding and promoting the welfare of our young people.
 We believe that all students, regardless of age, gender, disability, racial or cultural heritage, religious belief or sexual orientation, have the right to be protected from all types of harm and abuse.

 Safeguarding is everyone’s responsibility and all adults have a full and active part in protecting our students from harm.
 Our safeguarding processes and procedures, promote a culture of safeguarding within our school.

-Within school this means that all aspects of the environment ensure that a child feels able to learn and develop in a safe environment.
+All aspects of the school culture ensures that children feel able to learn and develop in a safe, calm and orderly environment.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child and be aware that children includes everyone under the age of 18.